-A protocol is proposed for dissemination of decentralized opinion polling over wireless, Vehicular Ad-hoc Networks (VANETs).
-When regional opinion polls are organized in a decentralized fashion, vehicle to vehicle (V2V) communication can be exploited for exchanging pre-recorded votes in neighborhoods (without the drivers being required to interact while driving).
+A protocol is proposed for dissemination of data for decentralized deliberative petition drives and opinion polls over wireless, Vehicular Ad-hoc Networks (VANETs).
+When regional citizen initiatives and opinion polls are organized in a decentralized fashion, vehicle to vehicle (V2V) communication can be exploited for exchanging pre-recorded petitions and support on issues in neighborhoods (without the drivers being required to interact while driving).

 VANETS are composed of wireless devices found in moving cars.
 Each of these devices can communicate with other devices found in its proximity.
 Common devices with powerful receivers can record messages sent from emitting devices found hundreds of meters away.
-A fully decentralized polling can be based on a decentralized authentication and census mechanism.
+A fully decentralized petition drive or poll can be based on a decentralized authentication and census mechanism (see Figure 1).
 Each device is owned by a self-interested user and we assume that the system is open, which implies that a user has full control over her device and its software.

-Since they have full control, self-interested participants can refuse to store and forward information related to polls in which they are not interested.
+Since they have full control, self-interested participants can refuse to store and forward information related to petitions or polls in which they are not interested.
 They can also refuse to store and disseminate opinions that they do not share.
 The communication model assumes that each device broadcasts data it wants to disseminate and simultaneously listens and processes data broadcast by passing-by devices.
-A challenge is to design heuristics for selecting what to emit to maximize dissemination of polling data under the working assumptions.
+A challenge is to design heuristics for selecting what to emit in order to maximize dissemination of polling data under the working assumptions.